bilgino/angularforddd/README.md

 **» Project scaffolding**<br/>

-A common practice in Angular projects is to split the project into the following folders: `/core`, `/shared`, `/features`, this is a naive approach and not really suited for complex projects.
+A common practice in Angular projects is to structure the project into `/core`, `/shared`, `/features` folders.
+Unfortunately this naive approach works only for simple applications and isn't suited for a complex projects.
+Furthermore, the folder structure is driven by technical constraints.
-However, when setting up a project skeleton, we should thrive a more advanced domain-driven approach.
+When setting up a project, we should outline a folder structure that is driven by business logic.

-Domain-driven scaffolding for Angular applications:
+Domain-driven folder structure for Angular applications:

 ![](src/assets/images/scaffolding.png)

 ## Models

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
 It stores the domain knowledge and is very similar to the Repository pattern!
 The differences between the various patterns come down to a historical context of the model: Data Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class Model (UML), Entity Model (ERM) and so forth.

 Angular promotes two types of models:

 - `View Model`: This object represents data required by a view.
-It does not represent a real world object
+It doesn't represent a real world object
 - `Domain Model`: This object represents data and logic related to the business domain

-The view model and domain model should have different schemas to hold the domain model agnostic of the view.
+The view model and domain model should maintain different schemas to keep the domain model separate from view properties

 **» Implementation patterns**<br/>